Poland in World War 2: Stories Behind Famous Movies

 We begin the day in Krakow’s Podgorze district.
 Metal chairs scattered all over Ghetto Heroes Square, the main place for the deportation of Krakow’s Jews, will not let you pass without remembering its terrible past.
 Few Jews managed to escape from the ghetto; Roman Polanski, the Oscar-winning filmmaker, is a well-known example.

-We visit the exhibition at Schindler’s Factory, which tells the story of the Jewish prisoners of Plaszow.
-Steven Spielberg’s Schindler’s List brought to the screen a story that had gone untold since the tragic events of the Holocaust.
+We visit the exhibition at Schindler’s Factory, which tells the story of Krakow under German occupation between 1939 and 1945.
+Steven Spielberg’s Schindler’s List brought this story to a global audience.
 The German industrialist arrived in Krakow in hope of making profits.
-In the end though, he saved the lives of more than a thousand Polish-Jewish refugees by employing them in his factories.
+In the end though, he saved the lives of more than a thousand Polish Jews by employing them in his factories.

 The balance of the day is at leisure.